maximume-wu/maximume-wu.github.io/index.markdown

 layout: home
 ---
 I am an MSc student about to graduate from the Imperial College London (Applied Machine Learning).
 My GPA at imperial is 73 (UK system) (A).
 The ranking is 5/28.
 Before my MSc, I finished my bachelor's degree at the University of Electronic Science and Technology of China (UESTC), where I ranked 6% and scored 89.85/100.
-I was awarded the Outstanding Graduate Award of Sichuan Province.
+I was awarded the Outstanding Graduate Award of Sichuan Province. :D